 Stock Options.
 ISOs and NSOs are granted under stock option agreements adopted by the plan administrator.
-The plan administrator determines the exercise price for stock options, within the terms and conditions of the 2020 Plan, provided that the exercise price of a stock option generally cannot be less than 100% of the fair market value of our common stock on the date of grant.
+The plan administrator determines the exercise price for stock options, within the terms and conditions of the 2020 Plan, provided that the exercise price of a stock option generally cannot be less than 100% of the fair market value of our common stock on the date of grant (or 110% of the fair market value for certain major stockholders).
 Options granted under the 2020 Plan vest at the rate specified in the stock option agreement as determined by the plan administrator.